Covid Stay-At-Home Orders Extended Across Most of California

 The new stay-at-home order announced Tuesday impacts millions of Californians in the central and southern parts of the state, where hospitals are operating on surge protocols with their intensive care units overwhelmed with sick patients.

-Regional stay-at-home orders for the San Joaquin Valley and Southern California regions were set to expire Jan.
-4, but state health officials hit the reset button as demand continues to exceed ICU capacity and the transmission and case rates continue to spike.
+Regional stay-at-home orders for the San Joaquin Valley and Southern California regions had been set to expire Dec.
+28, but state health officials hit the reset button as demand continues to exceed ICU capacity and the transmission and case rates continue to spike.

 Hospitals in the Southern California region remain in crisis, with oxygen in high demand and in low supply in many hospitals and exhausted medical workers working longer shifts according to state health officials.